walker84837/kitlang.dev/src/pages/comparisons.md

 ---
+layout: '../layouts/BaseLayout.astro'
-title: Comparisons between Kit and other languages
+title: 'Comparisons between Kit and other languages'
-layout: default
+description: 'A comparison of Kit with other programming languages like C, C++, Rust, Zig, Haxe, Swift, Nim, and Jai.'
 ---

 ## C